 8. Not knowing where successful branding starts

 Successful branding begins inside your company, starting with your core values.
 In order to successfully launch a new brand, it needs to be rolled out and tested within the company first.
 Employees should understand what the company stands for, its tone of voice, how to handle different situations, and so on.
 Brand buy-in begins at the top and only works when being shown by example.
 Employees are the best brand ambassadors - use them.
-Have guidelines in place to use your company’s brand voice consistently with consumers and employees so your company can consistently build brand integrity over time.
+You could fill in HolaBrief's strategic templates available for grabs 24/7 so you have guidelines in place to use your company’s brand voice consistently with consumers and employees so everyone's on the same page.

 9. Not knowing why your company exists